bdot/babble-1/README.md

 The algorithm implemented by this software is protected under US patents 9646029, 9529923 and 9390154.
-Licensing agreement with the respective patent hoders will be obtained before deployment of the Software.
+Licensing agreement with the respective patent holders will be obtained before deployment of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,